ozmarie/pdc-assignments/MushroomFairyRings/README.md

 ### How do we model it computationally?

 The basic principle behind creating a computational model for this phenomenon is the same as that for a cellular automata such as the famous Conway's game of Life.
-We model the ground as a 2D grid of cells (a **structured grid**) that contain spores.
+We model the ground as a 2D grid of cells (a **structured grid**) that initially contain spores.
 We examine each cell during several iterations that mimic the marching of time.
 The cells have values based on the state of the mushroom at the time of the iteration (how much time each iteration represents is not important).
 In the classic game of life by mathematician John Conway, cells have 2 states: alive or dead.
 In this simulation, cells have more states, which we will give these values (from [^1]):

 | **name**  | **value** | **description**                                 |
 | --------- | --------- | ----------------------------------------------- |